“This club is for members only. But once you join, membership lasts for an eternity.– Ellen Schreiber”

 Running a membership-based business is a mammoth responsibility.
 You need to keep your regular customers happy and show them that what you charge is worth it.
-That’s where your membership pricing model becomes important.
+That’s where membership pricing models become important.

 So, how do you come up with a price point that is fair to your members?